 Change in pH is shown in Figure 5.
 ANZECC (2000) guideline trigger values for aquatic ecosystems (SE Australia) range from 6.5 - 8.5 and all materials achieved this except component material RO Cat 1 (high pH).
-Results indicate that discharge from use in engineered formulations, from a raingarden for example, would be within the desired pH range.
+Results indicate that discharge from these formulations, from a raingarden for example, would be within the desired pH range.